Todey Tangta: Climate

 Though hilly regions are assumed to be the source of fresh water, the sources in many parts of these regions have dried up along the years, but yet, Todey Tangta has many active sources.
 With an altitude of 1365 meters to be precise, Todey Tangta has a variable and unique weather conditions of its own.
 Some may find it harsh as the rainy season clings to the place from the month of May till the end of September.
 During the rainy season, most of the time the place is covered with natural blanket i.e dense mist and fog.
 The days are mostly swept by rainfall, which could sometimes be continuous for days and eventually lead to become the major factor for landslides everywhere.
 Early mornings could be welcomed by beautiful sunshine in the horizon, but the daytime and the evenings can never be determined to what could happen next.
 The majority of the population depends on cardamom plantation, which is specifically done in the rainy season.
 The autumn is anonymously short lived in this place as the winter trolls it by the end of November.
 Contrast to the rainy season, the winter too is typically awkward.
 During the month of November and December, when the winter is picking up its chilling atmosphere, the harvesting of cardamom is taken place in most of the villages whereas villages with warmer climate does the production in the month of August- September.
 The winter lengthens till the end of March with clear skies, visible sunshine and spectacular sight of the unending hills.
 Slight showers during winters are common.
 The nearby mountain region is mostly covered with snow during the time and few villages even get snowfall during harsh winters.
-This(Nov - March) time of the year is the best to be at places as such.
+This (Nov - March) time of the year is the best to be at places as such.

+A man ploughing with bulls in a terraced field of Tangta village.